Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ![Proxy latencies](../images/proxy-latencies.png)

-Kong also collects metrics about it’s performance.
+Kong also collects metrics about its performance.
 The following query is similar to the previous one but gives us insight into latency added by Kong: